baptisteviera/Data_Analysis_With_Python_Scooby_Doo_Dataset/Readme.md

 For the regression problem we tried to predict the variable "IMDB" from the data: this quantitative variable describes the imdb score (a site specialized in movies and television) obtained by the movie or the episode in question.

+We worked on this project from april to june 2022.